grain-lang/grain-lang.org/src_blog/_posts/Library-Preview-Regex.md

 assert Regex.replace(pat, "cart", "ski") == "skit"
 ```

-The full documentation can be found [here](/docs/stdlib/regex), but this library should be very useful for building even more nifty features in the future, such as JSON support.
+The full documentation can be found [here](/docs/stdlib/regex), but this library should be very useful for building even more nifty features in the future, such as the tokenization needed for JSON support.

 In addition, this library marks a soft milestone in Grain's maturity: it's one of the most complex things which has been written in the language so far, and it is written entirely in standard Grain!
-It packs a regular expression parser (so we can understand what pattern you're trying to match) and matching engine, all written in a single Grain module with no fancy flags, foreign functions, or attributes!
+It packs a regular expression parser (so we can understand what pattern you're trying to match) and matching engine, all written in a Grain module with no foreign host functions!
 It is far and away the largest module in the standard library:

 ```bash
  $ find stdlib -name '*.gr' \